How To Turn Your Journal Into the Ultimate Motivation Machine

-You might find that writing fiction doesn’t really fulfill that, and that’s why novel writing doesn’t work for you.
+You might find that writing fiction doesn’t really fulfil that, and that’s why novel writing doesn’t work for you.
 Maybe it will be non-fiction.
 Maybe a podcast, maybe a movie, or maybe even going out in the streets or shout it out loud.

 The point is that now you have your deeper goal.
 As Jim Rohn said, first the reason, then the answers.
 Know what you want to achieve, and let the methodology follow as a natural consequence.

 Once You Know Your Goal, It’s Time to Test It

 In his book The Art of Thought, English psychologist Graham Wallas proposes that the creative process involves four stages: